vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Google-Vulns
 ------------

 It is suggested that whenever you are googling something,  also try with the words such as ctf, github, python, tool etc. For example.
-Let's say, you are stuck in a docker or in a specific cms search for docker ctf or <cms_name> ctf/ github etc.
+Let's say, you are stuck in a docker or in a specific cms.
+Search for docker ctf or <cms_name> ctf/ github etc.

 Webservices
 -----------